CopernicaMarketingSoftware/AMQP-CPP/README.md

  *  Parse data that was recevied from RabbitMQ
  *
  *  Every time that data comes in from RabbitMQ, you should call this method to parse
- *  the incoming data, and let it handle by the AMQP library.
+ *  the incoming data, and let it handle by the AMQP-CPP library.
 This method returns the number
  *  of bytes that were processed.
  *
  *  If not all bytes could be processed because it only contained a partial frame, you should
  *  call this same method later on when more data is available.
-The AMQP library does not do
+The AMQP-CPP library does not do
  *  any buffering, so it is up to the caller to ensure that the old data is also passed in that
  *  later call.
  *